 As Brooklyn residents and architects working primarily in the borough, we’ve observed the results of redevelopment in areas of the city which have recently gone through zoning changes designed to increase the local building stock.
 Over time, the developmental tension between high maximum floor to area ratios on the one hand, and small lots and preexisting buildings on the other, yields a scenario wherein sites are combined, the buildings which previously occupied them are systematically demolished, new buildings are constructed, and with them a new context emerges.
 But why is this new context so unpleasant, and how could we ensure better results in the future?

 Two examples are illustrative:

 Similarly, 4th Avenue between Atlantic Avenue and 15th Street, which demarcates the border between the Park Slope and Gowanus neighborhoods of Brooklyn, was rezoned from a predominantly R6 district to an R8A district in 2003.
 In 2006, the R8A district was expanded further south to 24th Street.
-As with Myrtle Avenue in Clinton Hill, 4th Avenue was defined by four story mixed use buildings with commercial ground floors and apartments above.
+Similarly as Myrtle Avenue in Clinton Hill, 4th Avenue was defined by four story mixed use buildings with commercial ground floors and apartments above.
 With the R8A district rezoning, the F.A.R. was increased to 6.02 and a maximum height of 120 feet.
 This resulted again in the aggregation of sites and the creation of large apartment blocks bearing no resemblance to the pre-existing context.

-That 4th avenue became the site of large developments was intended.
-Part of the impetus for the rezoning of 4th Avenue was to shift development away from Park Slope in order to preserve that context.
-That 4th Avenue, formerly known as the Grand Parkway, would come to be known as the Canyon of Mediocrity, was not – one would hope – intentional.
+4th avenue intentionally became the site of large new developments.
+Part of the impetus for rezoning 4th Avenue was to shift development away from Park Slope, in order to preserve the character of one neighborhood at the expense of another.
+Formerly known as the Grand Parkway, 4th Avenue in Brooklyn has come to be known as the “Canyon of Mediocrity.”
+How did this happen?